 Dependent Care Flexible Spending Accounts

-If you have a Dependent Care FSA, you can contribute part of your paycheck to your account before employers take taxes out, making these contributions tax free and lowering your taxable income.
-Then, you submit a claim to receive reimbursements from your FSA account for the out-of-pocket expenses you incurred for childcare that month.
-Although the claims process can be cumbersome, it’s a worthwhile process that offers savings on overall childcare costs.
+If you have a Dependent Care FSA, you can contribute part of your paycheck to your account before employers take taxes out, making these contributions tax-free and lowering your taxable income.
+You then submit a claim to receive reimbursements from your FSA account for the out-of-pocket expenses you incurred for child care that month.
+Although the claims process can be cumbersome, it’s a worthwhile process that offers savings on overall child care costs.

 Keep in mind there are limits on how much you can contribute annually to your Dependent Care FSA account.
 Married couples filing jointly can contribute up to $5,000 combined and single parents can contribute up to $2,500.

-The biggest thing to keep in mind when considering an DC FSA is that your employer owns it.
+The biggest thing to keep in mind when considering a DC FSA is that your employer owns it.
 If you quit your job before using all of the money in your account, your employer gets to keep that money.
-If the year ends and you haven’t spent all of the money in your account, you employer gets to keep what is left.
+If the year ends and you haven’t spent all of the money in your account, your employer gets to keep what is left.

-With that said, it’s hard to estimate how much to contribute to your account and you don’t get to change it once you’ve set the amount.
-Child care expenses can often vary, depending on holidays, vacations and illnesses, so it’s hard to know upfront exactly how many days your child will need care and what your expenses will be.
+With that said, it’s hard to estimate how much to contribute to your account, and you don’t get to change it once you’ve set the amount.
+Child care expenses can vary depending on holidays, vacations and illnesses, so it’s hard to know upfront exactly how many days your child will need care and what your expenses will be.
 The best approach is to plan ahead and make a conservative estimate on how much to contribute each year.

 It’s also worth noting that you may not be able to take advantage of both a Dependent Care FSA and the Child and Dependent Care Tax Credit.
 There are some restrictions on this.
-If you’ve maxed the $5,000 cap for your Dependent Care FSA and your childcare expenses hit the maximum of $6,000 for the childcare tax credit, you may be able to use both.
-The Child and Dependent Care Tax Credit would only apply to the extra $1,000 you had in childcare expenses that was not reimbursable through your DC FSA.
+If you’ve maxed the $5,000 cap for your Dependent Care FSA and your child care expenses hit the maximum of $6,000 for the child care tax credit, you may be able to use both.
+The Child and Dependent Care Tax Credit would only apply to the extra $1,000 you had in child care expenses that were not reimbursable through your DC FSA.

-It’s best to discuss whether or not a Dependent Care FSA is right for your family with your human resources manager or a financial advisor before deciding.
+It’s best to discuss whether a Dependent Care FSA is right for your family with your human resources manager or a financial advisor before deciding.